Sexual Assault and Sexual Harassment (SASH) Prevention and Response Policy

 - Identify and address any patterns or systematic problems that arise during the review of such complaints;

-- Identify and implement measures to prevent and respond to sexual assault and sexual harassment in collaboration with AC’s First Responders;
+- Identify and implement measures to prevent and respond to sexual assault and sexual harassment in collaboration with AC’s First Responders and the AC SASH Taskforce;

 Managers’ and supervisors’ role